nuagenetworks/bambou/index.rst

 Welcome to Bambou's documentation!
 ==================================

-Bambou is a RESTful library that wraps `requests` and provide some very useful framework to create a SDK.
+Bambou is a RESTful library that wraps `requests` and provide a very useful framework to create a SDK.

 It can be used both synchronously or asynchronously.